sanmingzi/study_docker/ji-chu-pian/dockerfile.md

 ## CMD && ENTRYPOINT && command

 - CMD
+Can be overrite by the command provided at run time using docker run
     - shell form
     ```
     CMD echo "hello world" => /bin/sh -c 'echo "hello world"'